EndPointCorp/end-point-blog/2026/06/adding-conversations-to-multi-agent-travel-planner.md

 Same pattern, applied one layer higher.
 The `AgentWorkflowBuilder.BuildSequential` workflow accepts a `List<ChatMessage>` as input.
 On the first turn we pass `[user_message]`.
 On follow-up turns we pass the full conversation history plus the new user message.
 Each agent in the workflow sees the same accumulated history when it runs.

 If MAF eventually ships a `WorkflowSession` (or any session abstraction at the workflow boundary), the code below becomes a candidate for replacement.
-Until then, this service-layer pattern is the canonical approach for multi-agent workflows.
+Until then, this service-layer pattern is a clean approach for multi-agent workflows.

 ### The conversation domain